 3. Uncle John's Cider Mill (St. Johns)

-Okay, two friends recommended this one, so you know it's good.
+Two friends recommended this one, so you know it's gotta be good.
 Halfway between Mount Pleasant and Lansing — and right along US-127, for your apple-picking convenience — Uncle John's Cider Mill has been holding down the fort in central Michigan since the 1970s.
 Nowadays, aside from making apple cider, donuts, pies, syrup, and other goodies, they also have a fairly busy schedule of events during the season, such as the Mid Mitten Cider Fest and the Fall Craft & Gift Show.

 4. Wiard's Orchards (Ypsilanti)